qandos-git/loan-approval-mlflow/README.md

 2. Preprocess the data, including encoding categorical variables, and scaling numerical features, standardizing all features.

-3. Use cross-validation to get generalized results for hyperparmerters tuning.
+3. Use cross-validation to get generalized results for hyperparameters tuning.

 4. Use pipeline sklearn class for training and evaluation.

 4. Train and evaluate classification models to predict loan approval status.

-5. Hundling imbalanced dataset.
+5. Handling imbalanced classes.

-5. Optimize the model to achieve high F1 score, because both recall and precision are essentiall for loan approval.
+5. Optimize the model to achieve a high F1 score, because recall and precision are essential for loan approval.

 # Dataset Overview

 The dataset contains:

 - **Features:** Applicant-related details, such as income, marital status, credit history, etc.

 - **Target Variable:** Loan status (Approved or Not Approved).

 By analyzing and modeling this data, we aim to create a robust and interpretable solution for loan approval prediction, which could potentially aid financial institutions in making more data-driven decisions

 [dataset link](https://www.kaggle.com/datasets/taweilo/loan-approval-classification-data)

+## Results

 ## Challenges

 ## Acknowledgment
-I used ChatGPT in writing this readme file.
+This Readme file was written with the assistance of ChatGPT